the enchanting tale of dB measurement new must-read blog article form DECIBEL

 In 1924, the stage was set for a great American electrical engineer, A. H. Taylor, to step forward.
 He was the one to conceive the idea of decibels.
 Taylor was like a master magician.
 He drew inspiration from the logarithmic scale, a key tool in math and physics.
 He ingeniously adapted it for measuring sound.
 This novel logarithmic system captured the details of sound.
 It allows for a more precise and manageable representation of its vast range.

-Over the years, the decibel scale became the common language of sound measurement.
+Over the years, the dB scale became the common language of sound measurement.
 It crossed borders and united a global community of audio fans and pros.
 This is the ability to compress a wide range of sound volumes into a short, logarithmic format.
 It enabled universal communication and collaboration.
 It was like a common language uniting people from all walks of life.

 The prefix "deci-" means one-tenth (1/10) in the International System of Units (SI).
 Taylor ingeniously combined it with "bel."
-The name was given in honor of Alexander Graham Bell, the inventor of the telephone.
+The name was given in honour of Alexander Graham Bell, the inventor of the telephone.

 Understanding the Magic of Logarithms